 What are plugged ducts?

-Plugged ducts are usually a combination of congealed milk or milkfat, combined with inflammation and swelling of the surrounding tissues, causing the ducts to become swollen closed or blocked by the milk plug.
+Plugged ducts are usually clumps of white blood cells, combined with inflammation and swelling of the surrounding tissues, causing the ducts to become swollen closed or blocked by the plug.
 When the milk making gland ("lobule" or "alveoli") does not have a way to release the milk though the duct it tends to build up, increasing the pressure and inflammation.
 Mothers notice specific, isolated areas of pain in their breast and often report the area feels hard or lumpy.
 Unlike acute mastitis, women do not experience fever or systemic symptoms with plugged ducts.

 What causes plugged ducts?

 Plugged ducts sometimes occur when milk is not emptied from the glands in a timely manner.
-This could be because of a longer than usual space between feeds or because baby did not remove as much milk as usual.
+This could be because of improperly fit pump flanges, longer than usual space between feeds, oversupply or because baby did not remove as much milk as usual.
 Most of the time, this doesn't cause a problem, but occasionally the built up milk creates pressure, swelling and inflammation.
 Once swelling occurs it may squeeze the ducts and reduce the amount of space for milk to travel.
-During long spaces between breastfeeds (or pump sessions) the milkfat is also more likely to form clumps or plugs.
-Less common reasons for plugged ducts could be subacute mastitis (this is treated with specific strands of probiotics), improperly fit pump flanges, a tight bra that compresses ducts and restricts emptying if worn while pumping or breastfeeding, or, women who sleep on their stomachs leading to compression and inflammation.
+Another common reason for plugged ducts is breast dysbiosis (sometimes called subacute mastitis) which causes clumps of white blood cells and bacterial films to block ducts.
+Mothers are at higher risk for this if they were exposed to antibiotics in the past year (including delivery).
+Less common causes include a tight bra that compresses ducts and restricts emptying if worn while pumping or breastfeeding, or, women who sleep on their stomachs leading to compression and inflammation.

 Plugged Duct Protocol: